DeepSeek's open-source week

 Smallpond

-Smallpond complements 3FS by offering a streamlined, distributed data processing framework built on DuckDB, an open-source RDBMS optimized for complex queries.
+Smallpond is a distributed data processing framework built on DuckDB, an open-source RDBMS optimized for complex queries.

 import smallpond